fbielejec/fbielejec.github.io/_posts/2018-12-07-lein-solc-truffle.md

 # <a name="intro">Intro</a>

 [Truffle](https://truffleframework.com/truffle) is a part of a larger smart contract development framework.
-It bring many benefits, but it really shines when it comes to smart contract deployment and migration.
+Like a sort of swiss-army-knife for smart-contracts development it bring many benefits, but it really shines when it comes to smart contract deployment and migration.

-Truffle lets you write simple deployment scripts and will keep track of deployed contracts and their addresses against all the configured ethereum networks.
+Truffle lets you write simple deployment scripts and will keep track of deployed contracts and their addresses against all of the configured ethereum networks.
 For details best consult truffle's comprehensive [documentation](https://truffleframework.com/docs/truffle/getting-started/running-migrations).

 There are some downsides though.